wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * I should like to refer to the energy **crisis**, the problem of the Aboriginal settlement at Mornington Island and, finally, the urgent need for a national youth community cadet scheme to assist in the evergrowing problem of youth employment which simply will not go away.

+* Bearing in mind that impartiality between the communities in Lebanon is very important, but that humane and timely aid to the people is even more important, will the Australian Government encourage and even support nonGovernment welfare organisations to dispatch medical teams to Lebanon, to work in any areas where they are needed and welcomed, as recommended in the report entitled 'The Lebanon **Crisis**- Humanitarian Aspects' tabled in December 1976 by the Joint Committee on Foreign Affairs and Defence.

 * In November 1975 the Leader of the Opposition proposed to resolve the Supply **crisis** by having a half Senate election.

 * That is why we face this **crisis** situation now.